Oskar1504/berry-base-listener/README.md

 A small express API also running where you can request and add more products to watchlist.

+there is already a running version.
+If u want access hit me up on discord: Oskar#2843

 ## Routes
 ```
 <HOST_URL>/api